vleue/bevy_workshop/bevy-workshop/src/setup.md

 Go to <https://github.com/codespaces/new/mockersf/bevy_workshop>, it will use a prebuilt image with everything needed to work in wasm.
 Increate the number of core as much as you're confortable with.
 GitHub free tier of codespace is 120 core hour, so with an 8-core machine you'll have 15 hours.

-This option uses more bandwitdh as you'll download the wasm file from the internet on every rebuild.
+This option uses more bandwidth as you'll download the wasm file from the internet on every rebuild.